Few-to-many-particle crossover of pair excitations in a superfluid

-Figure~\ref{fig:2a} shows the ground state energy as a function of particle number for three different interaction strengths $\tilde{g}=0.1,0.3$, and $1$.
-Here, we consider configurations with nondegenerate ground states, corresponding to the closed-shell configurations discussed above as well as open-shell configurations in which all states at the Fermi level are filled with one spin species [see the inset for an illustration].
-As is apparent from the figure, closed-shell states have an enhanced pairing energy compared to their open-shell neighbors, which is a general feature of attractive pairing interactions~\cite{lee07} that we here generalize to degenerate systems.
+Figure~\ref{fig:2}(a) shows the ground-state energy as a function of particle number for three different interaction strengths $G=0.1,0.3$, and $1$.
+Here, we consider configurations with nondegenerate ground states, corresponding to the closed-shell configurations discussed above as well as open-shell configurations in which all states at the Fermi level are filled with one spin species (see the inset for an illustration).
+As is apparent from the figure, closed-shell states are more strongly paired compared to their open-shell neighbors, which is a general feature of attractive pairing interactions~\cite{lee07} that we here generalize to degenerate systems.
 The excess energy of open-shell configurations is~\cite{matveev97}

-as indicated in Fig.~\ref{fig:2}(a).
-Here, $\tilde{E}(n_F)$ and $E_{\rm gs}(n_F)$ are open-shell and closed-shell ground-state energies with Fermi level $n_F$, respectively.
-The quantity~\eqref{eq:matveevlarkin} is called the Matveev-Larkin parameter~\cite{matveev97} and it generalizes the bulk gap $\Delta$ to mesoscopic ensembles: Indeed, for large particle number, it is (up to finite-size corrections)~\cite{matveev97,roman03}